Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Introduction

 Two approaches have been predominantly used in the study of surrogate models.
 The first approach discretizes the functions $f \in \mathbb{R}^{m_y}, u \in \mathbb{R}^{m_x}$ and regresses a map (i.e. neural network) $F: \mathbb{R}^{m_y} \to \mathbb{R}^{m_x}$ on the data.
-This methodology has shown some promise in surrogate modeling of flow fields, computed tomography, and porous media~\citep{guo2016convolutional, adler2017solving, zhu2018bayesian, bhatnagar2019prediction}.
+This methodology has been successfully applied to surrogate modeling of flow fields, computed tomography, and porous media~\citep{guo2016convolutional, adler2017solving, zhu2018bayesian, bhatnagar2019prediction}.
 However, this approach is not robust to mesh-refinement which is a serious issue as it becomes data-hungry with increasing mesh sizes $m_x, m_y$~\citep{bhattacharya2020model}.
 Furthermore, evaluating such a model on more finely sampled input-output data requires an entire retraining of the architecture.
-The second predominant approach to surrogate modeling attempts to learn the solution $u$ of the PDE by parameterizing $u$ itself as a map $F_\theta: D \to \mathbb{R}$ where $\theta$ is a set of model parametets.
-For example, \citet{chen2021solving} optimize the solution map $F_\theta: D \to \mathbb{R}$ in a reproducing kernel Hilbert space (RKHS) which can be viewed as maximum a posteriori estimator of a Gaussian process.
-The solution map $F_\theta: D \to \mathbb{R}$ can also be chosen as a neural network where $\theta$ are the network weights.
+The second predominant approach to surrogate modeling attempts to learn the solution $u$ of the PDE by parameterizing $u$ itself as a map $F_\theta: D_\cY \to \mathbb{R}$ where $\theta$ is a set of model parameters.
+For example, \citet{chen2021solving} optimize the solution map $F_\theta: D_\cY \to \mathbb{R}$ in a reproducing kernel Hilbert space (RKHS) which can be viewed as the maximum a posteriori estimator of a Gaussian process.
+Using RKHSs to estimate solutions of PDEs is a large area of research stemming from the foundational work of Fasshauer on mesh-free approximation methods~\citep[Chapter~38]{fasshauer2007meshfree} with many recent extensions to fractional PDEs and integro-differential equations~\citep{arqub2018numerical, arqub2019numerical, al2019computational, arqub2020adaptive}.
+A review of kernel-based numerical methods for PDEs can be found in~\citet{fornberg2015solving} and the classical text of~\citet[Chapters 5 \& 6]{saitoh2016theory} contains numerous examples of kernel methods specialized for solving forward and inverse problems for ODEs and PDEs.
+As an alternative to kernel methods, recent approaches have proposed to learn the solutions map $F_\theta: D_\cY \to \mathbb{R}$ of a PDE as a neural network where $\theta$ are the network weights.
 This idea has found applications in many applied problems such as the study of electrical impedance tomography, reaction-diffusion systems, and wave propagation~\citep{weinan2018deep, raissi2019physics, bar2019unsupervised} along with grid-independent generative modeling of images~\citep{dupont2021generative}.
-Although such a model is indeed independent of mesh discretization, its dependence on the parameters, boundary conditions, and forcings of the PDE are all fixed thus requiring complete retraining for a new set of parameters.
-Furthermore, such an approach requires knowledge of the underlying PDE which is not always available.
+In general, this second approach of learning PDE solution maps $F_\theta: D_\cY \to \mathbb{R}$ is indeed independent of mesh discretization.
+However, its dependence on the initial conditions, boundary conditions, and forcings of the PDE are all fixed thus requiring complete retraining for a new set of parameters.
+Furthermore, this approach requires knowledge of the underlying PDE which is not always available.